2012 Pacific typhoon season: Typhoon Damrey

 Originally a cold-core low, the system became a tropical disturbance southwest of Minamitorishima late on July 26.
 Early on July 27, the Japan Meteorological Agency (JMA) upgraded it to a tropical depression.
 On July 28, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system, before the JMA upgraded it to a tropical storm and named it Damrey.
 Late on the same day, the JTWC upgraded Damrey to a tropical depression, and even upgraded it to a tropical storm on the next day.
 After Damrey had drifted slowly for two days, the JMA upgraded it to a severe tropical storm northeast of Chichi-jima late on July 30, when the storm began to accelerate moving west-northwest and form a banding eye.
 On August 1, the JTWC upgraded Damrey to a category 1 typhoon, while the system passed through the Ōsumi Islands in Japan, as it started to develop a well defined eye.
 When Damrey drifted towards Yellow Sea on August 2, the JMA upgraded it to a typhoon.
 Soon, Typhoon Damrey made landfall over Xiangshui County in Jiangsu, China at 13:30 UTC (21:30 CST).
+Late on August 2, the JTWC downgraded Damrey to a tropical storm with a final warning, with the JMA downgrading it to a severe tropical storm.
+By August 3, the JMA downgraded Damrey to a tropical depression when it was located in Shandong.
 The system then dissipated near Hebei on August 4.

 Typhoon Haikui

 Late on July 31, a tropical disturbance formed within a large monsoon trough.
 On August 1, the Japan Meteorological Agency (JMA) mentioned the system as a tropical depression southeast of Iwo Jima, and the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert late on the same day.
 Late on August 2, the JTWC upgraded it to a tropical depression, before the JMA upgraded the system to a tropical storm and named it Haikui early on the next day.
 Early on August 4, the JTWC upgraded Haikui to a tropical storm.
 On August 5, the JMA upgraded Haikui to a severe tropical storm when it was located north-northeast of Kume Island.
+The JTWC upgraded Haikui to a category 1 typhoon late on August 6, as it developed an eye.
+At 12:00 UTC on August 7, the JMA upgraded Haikui to a typhoon.
 Later, Typhoon Haikui made landfall over Xiangshan County in Zhejiang, China at 19:20 UTC (03:20 CST on August 8).
+Early on August 8, the JMA downgraded Haikui to a severe tropical storm, when the JTWC issued the final warning.
+Soon, the JMA downgraded Haikui to a tropical storm.
+Haikui further weakened to a tropical depression on August 9, with the JMA issuing their last advisory on the system.